-For Artifact sets I’m using the Orcus set because it does the highest damage out of all the Artifact neck/belt sets in the game, and the Mirage Weapon set.
-Do not use Mirage!
-I use it because I was testing them when they were new, and will swap them out for the Hexweaver set as soon as I get the marks to upgrade it.
+For Artifact sets I’m using the Orcus set because it does the highest damage out of all the Artifact neck/belt sets in the game.

-For Weapon and armor enchantments I’m using a Transcendent Vorpal Enchantment in my weapon and a Shadowclad in my armor.
-I’ll swap the Shadowclad for Negation or Soulforged when I can afford either.
+For Weapon and armor enchantments I’m using a Transcendent Vorpal Enchantment in my weapon and a Negation in my Armor.
+Soulforged is a good choice aswell.

 I’ll now dive into what companions you should be using, and why.

 -Obviously the Owlbear cub is a must.
 The additional damage it provides is insane.
 Even if you have 100% crit, you’ll still be getting use out of this little guy.

 -Fire Archon: Very good damage.
 Synergizes well with our build.
 I use him to hold my bondings as well.
 Do not put bondings on an augment companion!
 Bonding runestones don’t activate on augments!
 Put them on a Striker!